tldrio/tech-knowledge/blog/articles/Mar-14-12-asynchronous-communication.md

 The massive use of text messages illustrates the **usefulness and the advantages an asynchronous communication offers over an oral conversation.**
 It's quick, efficient, you can respond hours later and  keep track of the history.
-You should use different asynchronous communication medium for each specific use case.
-You day-to-day conversation?
+You should use different asynchronous communication media for different usecases.
+Your day-to-day conversation?
 Do it by chat.
-Code review?
+A code review?
 Use Github and Pull Requests.
 Important annoucements?
 Write an email.
 Organize your communication and insert it in your workflow.
+Segmenting your communication will help you manage it efficiently and will diminish the pressure of a single overloaded inbox.

 ## Why Does Email Kill Your Productivity?

-People only use emails to communicate asynchronously at work.
+At work, people seem to use email as the sole form of asynchronous communication.
 Emails are adapted for internal communication like **reports, formal announcements**.
-If you write less-than-two-lines emails you are doing wrong.
+If you write less-than-two-lines emails you are doing it wrong.
 Do you really need an email to say *"Ok I'll do it"* or *"Thanks"*?
 [No, I mean it, you don't.](http://www.doineedaflashintro.com/)
-For the everyday use they are counter productive.
-You end up receiving tons of emails a day, **spending hours responding, deleting, archiving.**
+For everyday use they are counter productive.
+You end up receiving tons of emails a day, **spending hours responding, deleting and archiving.**

 ## The Right Communication Medium: the Chat Room